Pennekamp v. Florida: Supreme Court of Florida Decisions

 Prior to the actual matter of contempt being brought before the court, it first resolved the question of whether the proper method of review would be through writ of certiorari or appeal.
-It released its opinion, written by Justice Alto L. Adams, on the matter on February 28, 1945, where it held that the appeal would be the proper way for review, and subsequently denied the state's motion to dismiss the appeal.
+It released its opinion, written by Justice Alto Adams, on the matter on February 28, 1945, where it held that the appeal would be the proper way for review, and subsequently denied the state's motion to dismiss the appeal.

 The Supreme Court of Florida then took up the issue of the contempt charge itself, and released its opinion on July 24, 1945.
 Justice William G. Terrell wrote for the majority, in which the court held that the appellant's convictions were valid, writing,"The court is shown to have followed approved procedure, is not charged with being arbitrary or unfair, and offered to retire from the case if appellants felt that they would prefer to be tried by another judge, so there is no merit to the error assigned on this point."

 "In the case of In re Hayes, [72 Fla.
 558, 73 So.
 362], this court held that publishers of newspapers have the right but no higher right than others to publish the conduct of the courts, but such right is limited by the obligation to observe respect for truth and fairness, that freedom of speech and the press contemplates the right of the public to know and discuss all judicial proceedings but this does not include the right to attempt, by wanton defamation and groundless charges of unfairness and partisanship, to degrade the tribunal and impair its efficiency, that prohibition of the abridgment of the press does not secure immunity from punishment to any citizen who falsely and with the purpose to defame, attacks in the newspapers the character.., or impugns the integrity, honor, and authority of the courts."Chief Justice Roy H. Chapman, Justice Armstead Brown, Justice Elwyn Thomas, and the aforementioned Justice Alto Adams all concurred in the judgement.
 Justices Harold Sebring and Rivers H. Buford dissented, and each filed a dissenting opinion.
 Sebring's dissent, however, was only one sentence long, and reads, "I concur in the conclusion reached that the judgment appealed from must be reversed on authority of Bridges v.
 California, 314 U.S. 252 [(1941)]."With this conclusion, however, Pennekamp and the Miami Herald filed a petition for a writ of certiorari to the Supreme Court of the United States.